-The spread of COVID-19, and measures introduced to control it, have led to huge reductions in economic output in many countries.
-Governments around the world have responded to the ensuing economic crisis with various measures to stimulate consumption spending and employment.
-These have included targeted reductions in VAT, expansions in the coverage and generosity of welfare benefits, and direct stimulus payments to individuals or households.
-Further interventions of this kind are likely in the coming months as governments try to encourage economic recovery.
+Governments often respond to recessions and economic crises with measures to stimulate house-hold consumption spending.
+These include targeted reductions in VAT, expansions in the coverage and generosity of welfare benefits, and direct stimulus payments to individuals or households.
+The propensity of individuals and households to increase consumption spending out of any transitory increase in income (the marginal propensity to consume or MPC) is a key policy variable determining the effectiveness of many of these measures, and of direct stimulus payments in particular.
+The aim of this paper is to understand how consumers react to fiscal stimulus during an economic crisis, distinguishing between responses through increased spending and responses through private transfers to others.

-The propensity of individuals and households to increase consumption spending out of any increase in income (the marginal propensity to consume or MPC) is a key policy variable determining the effectiveness of of many of these measures, and of direct stimulus payments in particular.
-In this paper we draw on a unique, large-scale and representative panel survey of individuals conducted during the pandemic in the United Kingdom to characterise the level and distribution of MPCs across UK adults.
-The fourth wave of this survey in July 2020 included questions directly eliciting the MPC: individuals were asked how they would respond to a hypothetical unexpected and one-time payment of £500 (\$640).
-This was asked alongside questions on individuals' current and expected future financial circumstances, and is combined with the panel data on how those individuals had fared through the pandemic and in the 10 years prior.
-The questions were asked in July, a time when the prevalence of the virus in the UK was (temporarily) low and many restrictions on shopping, bars, eating out and domestic and international travel had been partially or wholly relaxed.
+We draw on a large-scale, high-quality panel survey of individuals conducted during the COVID pandemic in the United Kingdom to characterise the level and distribution of MPCs across UK adults.
+The fourth wave of this survey in July 2020 included questions directly eliciting the MPC: individuals were asked how they would respond to a hypothetical unanticipated and one-time payment of £500 (\$640).
+This was asked alongside questions on individuals' current and expected future financial circumstances.
+Further, the COVID sample is based on the long-running Understanding Society panel and so we combine data on how individuals have fared during the crisis with panel data on economic position prior to the pandemic.

-Individuals report an extremely low tendency to increasing spending.
+Overall, individuals report an extremely low tendency to increasing spending.
 81% of individuals report they would not increase spending in the three months following receipt of the additional £500.
 This translates to an average MPC of 11p for each £1.
 MPCs are noticeably higher for those with children and for those in insecure housing, where current needs are high.
+There is significant heterogeneity: 7% of individuals report they would spend the full amount.
 Of the 93% who reported they would not spend the full amount, 66% of individuals reported they would use the payment to increase savings and 22% would use the payment to reduce debts.
 Poorer individuals are more likely to report using the extra funds to pay down debts and less likely to report increasing their savings than richer individuals.